ncatlab/nlab-content/pages/0/5/7/5/25750/content.md

 \begin{example}
 Under change of [[base of enrichment]], pointed objects in the current sense may be compared to pointed objects in the classical sense.
-For example, if $V$ is a monoidal category, there is a change of base functor
+For example, if $V$ is a monoidal category, there is a [[lax monoidal functor|lax monoidal]] change of base functor
 $$U = V(I, -): V \to Set$$
 and a pointing of an object $v$ of $V$ is equivalent to a pointing of its underlying object in the classical sense, $1 \to U(v)$.
 \end{example}